diogoaurelio/titanicShinyApp/README.md

 The scripts have been solely produced, tested and executed on MAC OS X 10.9.4, and RStudio Version 0.98.976.

-Use it at your own discretion.
+Use it at your own discretion/responsability.

 Guidelines to reproduce this project